 The problem was, what could he do about it?
 Even though he was a General, the Knights of the Round were all above the Army chain of command, and Johann Ernst was number two in their order.
 There was no way Calares could go around his orders nor countermand him, and he definitely couldn't rely on his troops to stand by him should he challenge Sir Ernst directly.
 After all, turning against a Round was the same as doing so to the Emperor himself, and was automatically considered high treason.

 Essentially, all he could do was stand back and follow orders as if he were of lower rank and status, which technically he was.
-And much worse, all he had to look forward at the end of it was either retaining his current position, or being transferred to the Russian Front.
+And much worse, all he had to look forward at the end of it was either retaining his current position, or being transferred to the Eastern Front.
 In other words, it was a choice between remaining in a scorched wasteland, where he took words from the bombastic Zhao Hao, or he transferred to a frozen wasteland, where he would take orders from the infamous Princess Marrybell.

 Thinking that choice, Calares sighed.
 For the first time he wished he were back in Area 12 hunting down the (hilariously named) Moro Islamic Liberation Front in Mindanao and the various Philippine Republican Army remnants spread across the other islands.
 Compared to the CLA, they were little more than a nuisance, and though Calares hadn't particularly liked the jungles nor the inhabitants, at least he had been a valued commander at that time.
 That and he hadn't had people like Zhao Hao and his fellow Eunuchs to put up with.